Black Friday toy deals: top savings on Hot Wheels, Playmobil, Lego and more

 Lego Marvel Avengers Quinjet:

 This vehicle from the popular Avengers films comes with superheroes like Thor and Black Widow, as well as various tools and gadgets.
-If you or someone you know loves Marvel's superhero films and characters, this is one of the best early Black Friday Lego deals we've seen.
+Earlier in the Black Friday sales it was at $55 but it's seen another price cut.
 Age 8 and up.

 View Deal